 WHY OPPORTUNITY ZONES?

-A little known part of the 2017 tax bill created unprecedented incentives to revitalize America’s most distressed communities.
+A little known, but widely debated, part of the 2017 tax bill created unprecedented incentives to revitalize America’s most distressed communities.
 As a result of this legislation, all fifty Governors designated over 8,700 Opportunity Zones throughout the country – from rust belt cities to rural areas to parts of large urban centers – and investors can get significant tax benefits by investing capital gains in the zones.
 You can read more about the details of the program in the Opportunity Zone tab of our website.

 The Governance Project helps state and local leaders build and execute thoughtful strategies to leverage Opportunity Zones for transformational and inclusive development.